abdelrahmanmetwally/End-to-End-CI-CD-Pipeline-on-GCP-with-Terraform-Provisioned-GKE-and-Jenkins/README.md

 kubectl get service -n app
 ```
 "Copy External-ip with specific port and access it from browser"

 ### finally
 To Destroy All Resources Run [Type 'yes' to confirm]
 ```
 terraform destroy
 ```
+## Contributions
+Contributions to enhance or expand this project are welcome!
+If you found any issue or have suggestions, please open an issue or submit a pull request.